 Investing in Retirement

 One of the biggest worries for retirees is outliving their money.
 That’s why it’s crucial to have a proper investment strategy in retirement.
 Investors don’t simply sell their stocks and move to bonds, GIC’s and cash once they retire.
 Canadians are living longer and our portfolios need to be built to last.

 One strategy to consider is the bucket approach.
 The idea is that while retirees need cash flow, they also need a diversified portfolio of stocks and fixed income.
 Your first bucket is for immediate needs and should contain one or two years’ worth of living expenses in easy-to-access cash.
-Bucket two is for medium-term needs and is filled with bonds or a balanced mutual fund.
-Bucket three is meant for long-term needs and so it’s typically filled with stocks, ETFs, or equity mutual funds.
+Bucket two is for medium-term needs and is filled with bonds or GICs.
+Bucket three is meant for long-term needs and so it’s typically filled with stocks, ETFs, or index funds.

 Also read: A better way to generate retirement income

 Understanding CPP and OAS benefits